StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/BestPractices/SharedConstants.md

-#  📌 Using Shared Constants
+#  📌 Use Shared Constants

 Whenever you have a **read-only, constant value** that multiple objects need to access, wrap it in `Const<T>`.